TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 **Tag:** ``<formulaequationinput>``

-Creates a response field in the LMS where students enter a response.
+Creates a response field in the LMS where learners enter a response.

   Attributes